microsoft/cordova-samples/cordova-hooks/README.md

 </platform>
 ~~~~~~~~~~

-This will fire the hook in hook-symlink-fix.js before compilation occurs but after the native project has been "prepared" only when building for iOS.
+This XML tells the CLI to execute the hook in "hooks/hook-symlink-fix.js" before compilation occurs but after the native project has been "prepared" but **only** when building for iOS.

+Note: While there is an older "shell script" based way to add hooks into your project, this is missing a number of useful features and requires an "execute bit" to be set on the script for iOS on OSX which makes authoring them on Windows challenging.

+Hooks are a powerful and flexible concept that can be used in a variety of events and even execute other Cordova commands.
+You won't use them every day, but they are hugely useful in certain circumsances.
+Hooks will run from any Cordova based CLI (ex: Ionic) or when using something like Gulp to run your CI builds.
+Note that project hooks do not currently work in PhoneGap Build.
 See the **[Cordova Hooks Readme](http://go.microsoft.com/fwlink/?LinkID=533744)** for additional details on creating hooks and a list of available events.

-While there is an older "shell script" based way to add hooks into your project, this is missing a number of useful features and requires an "execute bit" to be set on the script for iOS on OSX which makes authoring them on Windows challenging.

 ##The Sample Project
 In this sample project you can find here has two hooks designed to deal with two documented, known issues.
 The sample project adds one hook via a plugin and another at the project level via config.xml.